Skip to Content

 腊肠冬菇蒸鸡

-If you enjoy this Cantonese steamed chicken recipe with Chinese sausage, consider using Chinese sausage in other recipes.
-Here are my top picks.
+If you enjoy this Cantonese steamed chicken with Chinese sausage, there are other simple and delicious recipes on this blog.
+Here are two of my favorites:

 Steamed sausage (1) square